Structure

 How does it work?

-Under the hood, Plasmo wraps the component you exported inside a generated content script that implements the Shadow DOM technique above, together with many helpful features.
+Under the hood, the component is wrapped inside the component that implements the Shadow DOM technique, together with many helpful features.
 This isolation technique prevents the web page's style from affecting your component's styling and vice-versa.

 Read more about the lifecycle of CSUI